crs38c28/ssbutw/README.md

 This is a Dev bundle.
 The final bundle will be created after `npm watch` or `npm build`.

-You can download the final NodeCG bundle in [bundle branch](https://github.com/crs38c28/ssbutw/tree/bundle), which is build by Travis-CI automatically.
+You can download the final NodeCG bundle in [bundle branch](https://github.com/crs38c28/ssbutw/tree/bundle), which is built by Travis-CI automatically.

 Check **[Wiki Page](https://github.com/crs38c28/ssbutw/wiki)** for more tutorials/details.